mythaxis/mythaxis.github.io/content/issue-24/Every Hat is a Crown.md

 “Five hundred,” he croaked, his voice disintegrating into a terrified whisper.
 “Five hundred crowns.
 How much will they weigh by the end, and how strong is my neck?”

 -

-***Mike Morgan*** *has lived on three continents.
-It wasn't for a bet; it was just how things worked out.
-(Being easily bored may have factored into it.)
-He's married with two kids and looks after a foul-tempered pet.
-Can you tell?
-His work has been included in anthologies like Flame Tree's* Gothic Fantasy; Science Fiction Short Stories, *NewCon Press's* Best of British Science Fiction 2018 *and* 2019, Unidentified Funny Objects 8, *and multiple issues of Hiraeth's* The Martian Wave. *His novella* Where the Monsters Are *is due out soon from Hiraeth.
-You can find him on [Twitter](https://twitter.com/culttvmike) and his [website](https://perpetualstateofmildpanic.wordpress.com/).*